-The purpose of the Biblical Studies of Pacific Christian College is to equip students to develop a Christian concept of leadership through a lifetime of Bible study and application.
-This major fosters development of exegetical skills as an important component of this purpose and encourages students' commitment to regular use of scripture as the basis for faith and work.
-Such study facilitates the accomplishment of the mission of the university.
+The purpose of the Biblical Studies Major of Pacific Christian College is to equip students to develop a Christian concept of leadership through a lifetime of Bible study and application.
+The Biblical Studies Major fosters development of exegetical skills as an important component of this purpose and encourages students' commitment to regular use of scripture as the basis for faith and work.
+Such study facilitates the accomplishment of the mission of the University.
 This department serves the entire student body in all degree programs by providing foundational courses in biblical studies for the Leadership and Ethics Core.
-For those desiring a more extensive study of scripture, Pacific Christian College offers a Biblical Studies Major designed for students seeking careers in ministry, teaching, or graduate study of Bible and Theology.
+Beyond the LEC requirements in biblical studies, for those desiring a more extensive study of scripture, Pacific Christian College offers a Biblical Studies Major designed for students seeking careers in ministry, teaching, or graduate study of Bible and Theology.